American Tree Sparrow at Wildwood

 A GUIDED TRIP TO THE SERPENTINE BARRENS

-Former AAS President and geologist Zach Richards will lead another outing to the Serpentine Barrens in southern Chester County.
+Geologist and former AAS President Zach Richard will lead another outing to the Serpentine Barrens in southern Chester County.
 Prior trips proved to be a well balanced mix of geological history, some less common plant life, and a good number of bird species including Yellow-breasted Chats and an elusive singing Kentucky Warbler.
 Be prepared to hike on some hilly terrain and bring binoculars, sunscreen, a packed lunch, drink, and a rain jacket.

 Contact Zach at zachrichard021@gmail.com to register.